giacomofratus/Stretcher_Stabilization/Webot_Simulation/README.md

+Files with "Uncompensated" in name have results for uncompensated system.
+Other files have results for compensated system

 150kg.doc: Results for {misc,gust,step,sin} disturbance on 150kg body

 1Off.doc:  Results for {misc} disturbance with 1 Device Off Center on Average body